Computational quantum transport: a scattering approach perspective: Numerical algorithms

 The crucial step in solving a sparse system of linear equations is a sparse $LU$-decomposition of the coefficient matrix.
 The time and memory required for this task depends directly on the number of non-zeros in the factors $L$ and $U$.
 It is known that fill-in, i.e., additional non-zeros in $L$ and $U$ compared to the original coefficient matrix, depends crucially on the order of decomposition, and thus on the ordering of the coefficient matrix \cite{davis2016}.
 Many different heuristic algorithms for finding fill-in-reducing orderings have been developed, such as approximate minimum degree ordering \cite{amestoy1996} or nested dissection \cite{george1973, lipton1979}.
 Several of these heuristic algorithms are distributed with the direct sparse solver packages mentioned above, or are available as separate software packages, such as Metis \cite{karypis1998} or SCOTCH \cite{pellegrini1996}.

 Out of these, nested dissection is particularly interesting for sparse linear systems arising from a real-space discretization.
 For example, it has been shown \cite{george1973} for a two-dimensional $M\times M$ square grid that solving the linear system of equations takes $\mathcal{O}(M^3)$ operations and $\mathcal{O}(M^2 \log(M))$ storage, a scaling that has been shown to be optimal \cite{hoffman1973}.
-For comparison, the traditional recursive Green's function algorithm needs $\mathcal{O}(M^4)$ operations and $\mathcal{O}(M^3)$ storage for the same problem (see Sec.~\ref{sec:orig-recurs-green}).
-In fact, for practical examples, using direct sparse solvers was shown to be significantly faster than the recursive Green's function algorithm \cite{luisier2008, boykin2008}, and scaling more favorably \cite{groth2014}.
+For comparison, the traditional RGF algorithm needs $\mathcal{O}(M^4)$ operations and $\mathcal{O}(M^3)$ storage for the same problem (see Sec.~\ref{sec:orig-recurs-green}).
+In fact, for practical examples, using direct sparse solvers was shown to be significantly faster than the RGF algorithm \cite{luisier2008, boykin2008}, and scaling more favorably \cite{groth2014}.

 We derived Eqs.~\eqref{eq:scattwf_ando} and \eqref{eq:green-from-self} by eliminating parts of the unknowns in Eqs.~\eqref{eq:scatt_form_general} and \eqref{eq:calc_G_general}.
 It may seem advantageous to solve these smaller linear systems instead.
 However, the self-energy $\Sigma$ entering these equations can diverge (see Sec.~\ref{sec:self-energy-leads}), although the original systems are well-behaved.
 It is thus advantageous to rather solve Eqs.~\eqref{eq:scatt_form_general} and \eqref{eq:calc_G_general}, as direct sparse solvers use pivoting to enhance numerical stability.
 If only a part of the solution is needed, it can be advantageous to use sparse methods to compute a Schur complement directly \cite{lin2022}.
+In Appendix \ref{sec:stab-schur}, we explain how the Schur complement may be stabilized in the case where the matrix one wants to pivot upon is singular.

 Historically, dedicated solvers have been developed to solve the quantum transport problem.
-However, for a general problem -- with arbitrary structure -- direct sparse solvers are superior to dedicated solvers in terms of numerical stability, flexibility and efficiency, given the amount of research in that field.
+However, for a general problem---with arbitrary structure---direct sparse solvers are superior to dedicated solvers in terms of numerical stability, flexibility and efficiency, given the amount of research in that field.
 Hence, a direct sparse solver often is the method of choice, e.g., in Kwant \cite{groth2014}.
 Still, taking into account the explicit structure of a specific problem can be advantageous and reduce, e.g., memory requirements or overhead, and in the following we review such approaches.